CiucurDaniel/CarpAssociationWebsite/README.md

 - [x] Add jQuery Table (search, filter and pages out of the box)
 - [x] Update jQuery version to have print and better UI
 - [ ] Style the LoanSummary page
-- [ ] Check if Rotativa is still free
+- [x] Check if Rotativa is still free
 - [ ] Add the "Pay rate" functionality
+- [ ] Update home menu cards to a better design

 # Problems and or improvements
 - the current version uses Session as a login/logout mechanism a big improvment would be moving this to ASP .NET Identity